Columbia Nursing Home Abuse Lawyers

 Protecting Columbia’s Elderly

 There is no excuse for any type of abuse, but preying on the elderly and disabled is especially despicable.
 Our team wants to help you hold the individuals who do so—and the facilities that shield them—accountable.
 A caregiver who is willing to abuse your loved one is likely hurting others at the same time or will target others in the future.
-Starting a claim can not only help your loved one find justice but also keep other residents safe.
+Starting a personal injury claim can not only help your loved one find justice but also keep other residents safe.

 Before you start your nursing home abuse claim, you should make sure the firm you are working with is equipped to handle it.
 These claims often require intensive investigation and tend to be heavily contested.
 Your lawyers must have the resources to sustain a case and the skill to fight well-funded corporate attorneys.
 At DiPasquale Moore, we are capable of handling these claims, even when they go all the way to trial.
 Our ability to fight until the end of your claim, no matter what, is essential to seeing justice done.